 - Dried Herbs.
 This is a long simmering sauce, dried herbs added early on really help to build flavor.
 I would not omit them, they’re key to the sauce.
 It’s okay if you don’t have one or two of the herbs listed, but you gotta have some.
 If you have fresh herbs like basil or oregano – fantastic!
 Add fresh oregano or thyme in the last 10-15 minutes of cooking.
 Save fresh basil as garnish to serve with the final dish.
 Fresh basil will turn black in a few seconds of being in a hot sauce.
 You’ll have a much more visually appealing dish if you garnish the final dish with basil just before you serve it.
 Or, have cut basil available for everyone to add to their own plate.
 By the time, the pasta gets on people’s dish, the temperature will be cool enough for the basil and you’ll get the benefit of all that fresh flavor.

-A family favorite recipe like this is best made together.
+A family favourite recipe like this is best made together.
 I had such fun making this batch with my daughter and son (behind the camera).
 Spaghetti and meat sauce is one of the recipes the kids wanted to learn as part of their 6 meals by age 16.

 Here’s a video of us chopping the onions for this recipe.